rancher/charts/charts/datadog/v1.0.0/README.md

 ### Event Collection

 The Datadog Agent can collect events from the Kubernetes API server.
-This can be enabled by setting the value of `apps.datadog.collectEvents` to `true`.
+This can be enabled by setting the value of `datadog.collectEvents` to `true`.
 This implicitely enables leader election among members of the Datadog DaemonSet through kubernetes to ensure only one leader agent instance is gathering events at a given time.